pnp/blog/content/weekly-agenda/24-10-07/index.md

 This is the agenda for the upcoming week:

-### Microsoft 365 & Power Platform weekly call - 1st of October
+### Microsoft 365 & Power Platform weekly call - 8th of October

-* Tuesday, 1st of October 2024, 8:00 AM PT / 3:00 PM GMT
+* Tuesday, 8th of October 2024, 8:00 AM PT / 3:00 PM GMT
 * Download the [recurring invite](https://aka.ms/m365-dev-call) or [join the call](https://aka.ms/m365-dev-call-join) we'd love to see you in the call!
 * If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/playlist?list=PLR9nK3mnD-OUQOW86tT5dkCRQAVGY7DlH)

 Demos this time

-* [Anshul Jethwani](https://www.linkedin.com/in/ajethwani/) (Microsoft) & Sathya Raveendran (Microsoft) -  AI Zero-to-One: Building Teams AI powered meeting helper for generating automatic action items using Azure Open AI
+* [Sébastien Levert](https://www.linkedin.com/in/sebastienlevert/) (Microsoft) - Getting started with the declarative agents in Microsoft 365 Copilot
-* [Luca Bandinelli](https://www.linkedin.com/in/luca-bandinelli-37b209/) (Microsoft)  &  [Vesa Juvonen](https://www.linkedin.com/in/vesajuvonen/) (Microsoft) - Latest updates and future roadmap for Viva Connections extensibility
+* [Marc Windle](https://www.linkedin.com/in/marc-windle-908b3055/)  (Microsoft) – Latest features with SharePoint Embedded

 Also: 📷 Picture Time with community in Together Mode!